Pontifex: def. Bridge builder. Latin, from pons, pont- ‘bridge’ + -fex from facere ‘make.’

 To Explore Further:

-NOTE: I want to make clear that I do not claim to agree or endorse everything said by these publications or in these articles.
-I share them because I believe they bring some substantive critique of the approach Father Martin is taking toward those who are same sex attracted.
+NOTE: I want to make clear that I do not claim to agree or endorse everything by this publication.

 A better way to build a bridge…